chatwoot/chatwoot/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**

-Describe whether you are using Chatwoot Cloud (app.chatwoot.com) or a self hosted installation of Chatwoot.
-If you are using a self hosted installation of Chatwoot describe the type of deployment (Docker/Linux VM installation/Heroku)
+Describe whether you are using ABrand Cloud (app.chatwoot.com) or a self hosted installation of ABrand.
+If you are using a self hosted installation of ABrand describe the type of deployment (Docker/Linux VM installation/Heroku)

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]